 One of the things I love about this raw food lifestyle is the simplicity of it all.
 Chopping, grating, spiralizing, blending, and the rest becomes fun really quickly when you have the right tools in front of you.
 It makes preparing food so easy, you can start enjoying all the goodness that comes from eating like this straight away.

-Creating a few raw meals each week is an inspiring, delicious way to get in your 5 (or 10) a day.
+Creating a few raw meals each week is an inspiring, delicious way to get in your five (or ten) a day.

 You certainly don't need to become 100% raw vegan to enjoy raw foods.

 I actually find that most of my food prep is done with a wooden chopping board and a good knife.
 That's all you really need to begin with for your raw vegan kitchen.

 The tools listed below are not all essential, by the way.
 So you don't need to rush out and buy them all.
 When I started, I bought the smaller tools first then gradually added kitchen appliances to create my raw food kitchen bit by bit.